nleake/nleake/README.md

 ### Hola 👋
 ---

-I'm Nick—a senior product manager and designer at USCIS working on Global to support refugee case processing.
-I previously worked on the asylum team to make receiving and vetting asylum applications more efficient.
+I'm Nick—a senior product manager and designer working on meaningful software.
+I previously worked at USCIS to make processing refugee applications more efficient.
 I love drawing in my spare time, being outdoors, and trying to find time to work through my backlog of movies, books, and video games.

 ### How I work 💪
 ---